 This webpage details our ‘Grow Food Everywhere’ program evolution.
 We have created over 50 raised bed gardens in a variety of settings that engage community members of all ages in growing and enjoying fresh food freely.
 Over the years, these were created at schools, health care facilities, childcare centers, public libraries, and more recently women’s centers, jails, and a recovery center.

-Currently, our Grow Food Everywhere program for family childcare providers helps nourish young children and their families.
-Through a partnership with the Franklin County House of Corrections, we teach gardening for incarcerated men, and will provide workshops for families of pre-release inmates as well.
-We are also pleased to partner with Greenfield Community College, Montague Catholic Social Ministries, and New England Center for Women in Transition and the Women’s Fund of W.Mass on the GARDEN project that supports food and economic resilience for low-income women and those who have experienced trauma.
-Additionally, a new partnership with Heywood Hospital and their Quabbin Retreat center for those in recovery from substance abuse engages us in creating therapeutic gardens and related programming at their site in Petersham MA.
+Our Grow Food Everywhere program for family childcare providers helps nourish young children and their families.
+Through a partnership with the Franklin County House of Corrections, we teach gardening for incarcerated men and women.
+We were also pleased to partner with Greenfield Community College, Montague Catholic Social Ministries, and New England Center for Women in Transition and the Women’s Fund of W.Mass on the GARDEN project that supports food and economic resilience for low-income women and those who have experienced trauma.
+Additionally, a partnership with Heywood Hospital and their Quabbin Retreat center for those in recovery from substance abuse engaged us in creating therapeutic gardens and related programming at their site in Petersham MA.

 Read our article in the 2014 issue of the American Community Garden Association journal on Food Justice.